 Who were the ten horns?
 In Daniel 7:24, we are told that the ten horns that arise “out of this kingdom [fourth beast] are ten kings.”

 When the Roman Empire came to an end, it was divided into ten kingdoms.
-We have seen that in Daniel’s interpretation of the vision, he uses the words kings and kingdoms interchangeably.
+We have seen that in Daniel’s interpretation of this vision, he uses the words kings and kingdoms interchangeably.
 The ten kingdoms which arose out of the Roman Empire were the Anglo-Saxons, Franks, Suevi, Visigoths, Burgundians, Alamanni, Lombards, Ostrogoths, Heruli, and the Vandals.

 “The division of the Western Roman Empire was accomplished between 351 A.D. and 476 A.D.
 The era of dissolution thus covered a hundred and twenty-five years . . .
 No historians of whom we are aware, places the beginning of this work of the dismemberment of the Roman Empire earlier than 351 A.D., and there is general agreement in assigning its close in 476 A.D.
 Concerning the intermediate dates, that is, the precise time from which each of the ten kingdoms that arose on the ruins of the Roman Empire is to be dated, there is some difference of views among historians.
 Nor does it seem strange, when we consider that there was an era of great confusion, that the map of the Roman Empire during that time underwent many sudden and violent changes, and that the paths of hostile nations charging upon its territory crossed and recrossed each other in a labyrinth of confusion.
 But all historians agree in this, that out of the territory of Western Rome, ten separate kingdoms were ultimately established, and we may safely assign them to the time between the dates above named: namely, 351 A.D. and 476 A.D.